 - Use alcohol and clean the bottom connection to ensure there isn’t any debris that could prevent a solid connection.

 - Inspect the bottom pin on your tanks 510 connection to ensure that it’s protruding enough to make a solid connection.

 - Inspect the coil head and make sure it doesn’t look disturbed or different than normal.

 - Make sure the coil head is screwed in enough to make a contact with the bottom base of the tank.

 - Even being screwed in enough, make sure the coil head is making contact with the tanks bottom base.

 - Sometimes when a seal breaks on the coil head, it can make the coil head sit differently, resulting in a faulty connection.
 Make sure the seals are intact, not only to avoid a connection issue but to also avoid a leaking issue.

 - Make sure the connection points or coil leads are intact and seated properly.
 Sometimes the connection points will cross over to the opposing polarity.
 One lead is supposed to touch the positive side of the circuit, which is normally the 510 pin at the base, and the other isn’t supposed to be anywhere near it.
-If you notice the positive post coming out from beneath the insulator and arcing to the negative side, pull the pin out, adjust the wire and put it back together.
-If you’ve managed to do this fix for the coil head, we highly recommend that you insert the coil back in the tank and check it on an ohm meter.
+If you notice the positive post coming out from beneath the insulator and arcing to the negative side, pull the pin out, adjust the wire, and put it back together.
+If you’ve managed to do this fix for the coil head, we highly recommend that you insert the coil back into the tank and check it on an ohm meter.